nxskok/pasias/docs/03-data-summaries.md

 you should have no doubts about your $t$-test; if you think it has something wrong with it, you should say what it is and express your doubts.
 My guess is that you will think this distribution is skewed to the right.
-Most of my plots are saying that.endnote{The normal quantile plot is rather interesting: it says that the uppermost values are approximately normal, but the *smallest* eight or so values are too bunched up to be normal.
+Most of my plots are saying that.\endnote{The normal quantile plot is rather interesting: it says that the uppermost values are approximately normal, but the *smallest* eight or so values are too bunched up to be normal.
 That is, normality fails not